torproject/research-web/content/tools.md

 * [Stem](https://stem.torproject.org/) is a Python controller library for Tor, used in the [Nyx](https://nyx.torproject.org/) monitor application.
+* [txtorcon](https://github.com/meejah/txtorcon) is a Python Twisted controller library for Tor.
 * [jtorctl](https://github.com/guardianproject/jtorctl) is a Java controller
   library for Tor, used in the [Orbot](https://play.google.com/store/apps/details?id=org.torproject.android)